-On the other hand, auto-collateralization provided by an EU central bank --- central bank auto-collateralization --- is exempt from reporting under SFTR because one of the parties is an EU central banka member of the ESCB.
-10 11 In the case of auto-collateralization in T2S, both the limbs --- from central bank to payment bank and from payment bank to client --- are seen as tightly connected and so are both regarded as part of central bank auto-collateralization and neither limb should be reported under SFTR.
+On the other hand, auto-collateralization provided by an EU central bank --- central bank auto-collateralization --- is exempt from reporting under SFTR because one of the parties is a member of the ESCB.
+11 12 In the case of auto-collateralization in T2S, both the limbs --- from central bank to payment bank and from payment bank to client --- are seen as tightly connected and so are both regarded as part of central bank auto-collateralization and neither limb should be reported under SFTR.